raksha408/Avocado-Price-Prediction-Ripeness-Classification/README.md

 Author

 # Project Overview

 The project consists of two main modules:

+# Price Prediction:

-Price Prediction – Uses regression models (CatBoost, Decision Tree, ExtraTree, RandomForest) to estimate the average retail price of avocados based on historical sales, PLU codes, region, and type (conventional or organic).
+Uses regression models (CatBoost, Decision Tree, ExtraTree, RandomForest) to estimate the average retail price of avocados based on historical sales, PLU codes, region, and type (conventional or organic).

+# Ripeness Classification:

-Ripeness Classification – Uses convolutional neural networks (CNNs) to classify avocado images into five ripeness stages:
+Uses convolutional neural networks (CNNs) to classify avocado images into five ripeness stages:

-Underripe

-Breaking
+1.Underripe

+2.Breaking

-Ripe (First Stage)
+3.Ripe (First Stage)

-Ripe (Second Stage)
+4.Ripe (Second Stage)

-Overripe
+5.Overripe

 The combined system provides an end-to-end solution for avocado market analysis and quality assessment.

 # Features

 Predict avocado prices for a given date, type, and region.

 Classify the ripeness stage of any avocado image.